MTG to Acquire U.S. Cross-Platform Games Publisher Kongregate

 MTG, the Nordic media group that owns leading streaming service Viaplay, is in the process of acquiring 100% of Kongregate, a U.S. cross-platform games publisher and developer, for a value of $55 million.

-Kongregate is a San-Francisco-based company with a global audience network: its games attract up to 14 million active users across all platforms every month.
-Some of Kongregate’s most popular games include Peter Molyneux’s “The Trail” which made it into Apple’s Best of 2016 awards and Google Play’s Best Games of 2016; and “Animation Throwdown: The Quest for Cards” which was featured in Google Play Editors’ Choice and Google Play’s Best Games of 2016.
+Currently owned by GameStop Corp., Kongregate is a San-Francisco-based company with a global audience network.
+Its games attract up to 14 million active users across all platforms every month.
+Some of Kongregate’s most popular games include Peter Molyneux’s “The Trail,” which made it into Apple’s Best of 2016 awards and Google Play’s Best Games of 2016, and “Animation Throwdown: The Quest for Cards,” which was featured in Google Play Editors’ Choice and Google Play’s Best Games of 2016.

 “This investment is in line with our strategy to invest in relevant, complementary and scalable digital content and communities,” said Jørgen Madsen Lindemann, MTG President and CEO.
-“Online gaming is one of our three digital entertainment verticals, and we are establishing a presence in a gaming industry expected to be worth some USD 130 billion in 2020, of which mobile gaming is the fastest growing segment.”
+“Online gaming is one of our three digital entertainment verticals, and we are establishing a presence in a gaming industry expected to be worth some $130 billion in 2020, of which mobile gaming is the fastest-growing segment.”

 Madsen Lindemann added that “almost a third of the time people spend on mobile devices each day is spent gaming.”

-Currently owned by GameStop Corp, Kongregate is expected to generate net sales of at least $50 million in 2017 with an estimated profit margin of 10 percent.
+Kongregate is expected to generate net sales of at least $50 million in 2017 with an estimated profit margin of 10%.

 MTG’s yearly financial results will be published on July 18.